 Mia's using a different iPad possibly from class to class.

+My kids have six periods a day.
 They might start in science then go to math.

-and so therefore their data has to be in the cloud for each of those iPads to be useful.
+There might be a different cart in each one of those classes and so therefore their data has to be in the cloud for each of those iPads to be useful.

 But let's go over first a review of the iPad expectations.